-This section provides an overview of the National ITS Architecture requirements, the Lawrence-Douglas County Regional ITS Architecture, and the key features and stakeholders in the Region.
+This section provides an overview of the Lawrence-Douglas County Regional ITS Architecture and the key features and stakeholders in the Region.

 Section 2 - Regional ITS Architecture Development Process

 An overview of the key steps involved in developing the ITS architecture for the Lawrence-Douglas County Region is provided in this section.
 It includes a discussion of stakeholder involvement, architecture workshops, and the architecture development process.